wala/WALA/README-Gradle.md

 Gradle downloads many packages and supporting Java libraries as needed.
 Your first Gradle build may take a long time.
-On a fast workstation with a University-grade network and no local caches, my initial run of `./gradlew --parallel assemble processTestResources` took five minutes.
+On a fast workstation with a University-grade network and no local caches, my initial run of `./gradlew assemble processTestResources` took five minutes.
 On a decent laptop with residential DSL and no local caches, the same initial build took twenty minutes.
 Fortunately, user- and project-level Gradle caches will make incremental rebuilds much faster.
-Rerunning `./gradlew --parallel assemble processTestResources` with a warm cache in an already-built tree takes under three seconds.
+Rerunning `./gradlew assemble processTestResources` with a warm cache in an already-built tree takes under three seconds.

 Maven is the same, really.
 You may already have most of what Maven needs downloaded and cached locally, but your first Maven WALA build